rschmehl/awesco.eu/content/awe-explained/index.md

 {{< figure_gallery src="cycle_output_tex.svg" name="cycle-output" >}}

 The cycles were simulated for a mean ground wind speed of 6 m/s.
-The diagram on the right shows the mechanical power curve of this pumping kite power system for the entire range of ground wind speeds.
-The symbol marks the operational condition considered in the left diagram and it is clear that this is roughly the point of nominal operation of this system, with the nominal wind speed being around 6 m/s and the nominal mechanical power being around 12 kW.
-The nominal electrical power is somewhat lower because of the additional conversion losses.
+The mean wind speed at the operational height of the kite is higher and modeled with a logarithmic law.
+The diagram on the right shows the mechanical power curve of this specific pumping kite power system for the entire range of ground wind speeds.
+The symbol marks the operational condition considered in the left diagram and it is clear that this is roughly the point of nominal operation of this system, with the nominal mechanical power being around 12 kW.
+Because of the additional conversion losses the nominal electrical power of the system is lower.

 Multi-drone concepts and fully automated reliable take-off and landing, using VTOL and HTOL techniques, are challenging subjects that have been identified for future research.[^21]
 [^21]: Simon Watson, Alberto Moro, et al: "“Future emerging technologies in the wind power sector: a European perspective".
 Renewable and Sustainable Energy Reviews, Vol. 113, pp. 109270, 2019. {{< doi_button doi="10.1016/j.rser.2019.109270" >}}